 There are four ways to make your room sound isolated

 - Sound Damping: Damping is the method of dissipating vibrational energy before I can build up and radiate as sound.
 Green Glue is one of the best damping compounds on the market.
 You should sandwich the Green Glue between two rigid panels

-- Increasing the weight: The walls can vibrate because of all the sound energy created by the monitors and speakers.
+- Increasing the weight: The walls can vibrate because of all the sound energy created by the placement of your monitors or speakers.
 Try to make the walls thicker than usual, so it does not respond to the sound energy.
 But if you already have an existing room, try building an additional structure using sheet-block.

 You tried all you could to get rid of the unnecessary sound.
 Yet, you are struggling with your mic picking up unwanted sounds.
-You can try a noise gate as a cheap and easy solution.
-You can learn more about noise gates from this article.
+You can try using a noise gate plugin unit as a cheap solution.
+You can learn more about noise gates here.